Pstype/sai/doc/implementation_plan.md

 ## Phase 3: Audio Generation Pipeline

 ### 3.1.
 Music & SFX Generation
-- Implement `generateMusic` and `generateSfx` Appwrite Functions:
+- Implement `generate-music` and `generate-sfx` Supabase Edge Functions:
   - Use scene context data as input.
   - Call Google Lyria for music, Meta AudioGen (via Replicate) for SFX.
   - Store generated audio in `audio_layers` and `generated_audio` bucket.

 ### 3.2.
 Real-Time Updates
-- Use Appwrite's real-time API to push job status and results to the frontend.
+- Use Supabase's real-time API to push job status and results to the frontend.
 - Update UI with progress bars and notifications.

 ---